How to take care of a baby goat.

-If you want to give your baby goat the best possible start in life, you should be there at the birth.
+If you want to give your baby goat the best possible start in life, you should be there at birth.
 The newborn goat will then be accustomed to human contact from its very first moments, so it won’t be afraid of humans.
 This will help you immensely in your future relationship with your goat.

 You should stay after the birth to make sure the umbilical cord breaks, which it will do naturally.
 The cord should only be trimmed by you if it is more than 10.16 cm in length.
-If you do need to trim it, make sure your scissors are sterilised.
+If you do need to trim it, make sure your scissors are sterilized.